 Job search and receiving a visa can take a long time, sometimes several months.
 Therefore visa application before entering Germany can make sense, as they only can stay in the country for up to 3 months.

-This information is valid for all residence permits which are mentioned in this article.
-If you want to know how much you will earn in Germany, visit this platform, it will provide exact numbers!
+This information is valid for all residence permits mentioned in this article.

-The main benefit is that you don’t need approval from the Federal employment agency in order to receive this visa, as in the case with a regular working visa.
+The main benefit is that you don’t need approval from the Federal employment agency to receive this visa, as with a regular working visa.

 For example, Germany already has too many salespeople to hire someone from abroad for this position.
 Therefore, the Federal employment agency most probably won’t approve this candidate, and they won’t receive a working permit.